Cost Plus Pricing: How to Use Cost Based Pricing In Marketing 🌺

-Cost plus pricing or cost based pricing is a pricing method where a fixed sum or a percentage of the total cost of creating a product is added to it’s selling price.
+Cost-plus pricing or cost-based pricing – a fixed sum or a percentage of the total cost of creating a product is added to it’s selling price.

 In this article, we will discuss cost based pricing in marketing and financial analysis.
 We will cover: various cost based pricing formula.
 Companies that use cost based pricing.
 Real world case study examples.
 Finally, we will evaluate a cost based pricing approach, covering the advantages of cost based pricing methodology and 5 very valid reasons why cost plus pricing is not the best option when making a business plan.Click here to improve your pricing capability

 I worked in numerous environments where people strongly committed to a cost plus pricing approach and almost a badge of honour; i.e. the appearance (false in many cases) of financial rigour and numbers / financial accuracy gives them confidence.
 That they are hard nosed business people.
 However, often it can be a sign of anything but.

 Numerous surveys of pricing teams and price diagnostics from consultants for both goods and services consistently show that the most commonly used starting point for an item’s price is its cost.

 A cost based pricing definition is when the setting of a product or service initial price begins with a consideration of the it’s costs.

 There are many situations when a business may consider using cost-plus strategy examples to set or review their prices.
 They may need to come up with a new price for a product that does not already have a price or review prices for products that do have prices.
 In all of these situations, management arrive at an initial price; for the item sold.
 And many choose a cost-plus or cost-based pricing strategy.
 Why?